Bangor University - North Wales Clinical Psychology Programme

 • Compassionate Focussed Therapy

-• Foundations in Systemic Practice: Dr Jaime Horn our clinical director, is dual qualified also as a systemic psychotherapist.
+• Foundations in Systemic Practice: Dr Jaime Horn our clinical director, is qualified as a clinical psychologist as well as a systemic psychotherapist.

 Placements